FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 ## *Prochlorococcus marinus* growth responses to photoperiod, PAR, spectral band, and [O~2~]  {.unnumbered}

+Guided by the evidence of ocean distributions of proteins from *Prochlorococcus* we set up a matrix of photoperiods, PAR, spectral bands, and [O~2~] to approximate current, and potential future, latitudinal, depth and seasonal niches for *Prochlorococcus* strains.
+We earlier found [@murphyPhotoinactivationPhotosystemII2017] that growth under red light could prove mechanistically informative as to factors limiting *Prochlorococcus* growth, so we included that spectral band even though it is not characteristic of representative *Prochlorococcus* niches.
+Although *Prochlorococcus* is currently limited to a narrow range of surface photoperiods, potential poleward latitudinal expansions, in combination with attenuation of light with depth, mean *Prochlorococcus* currently, or potentially, encounters a wide range of photoperiods.
+Our growth rate determinations generally agreed with those from @mooreComparativePhysiologySynechococcus1995, for white LED and 250 µM O~2~, but our study is, we believe, the first to analyze the interactive growth responses of *Prochlorococcus* strains to varying [O~2~], spectral wavebands and photoperiods.

 ### MED4 Clade HLI {.unnumbered}

-#### High oxygen environment {.unnumbered}

-The growth rates of *P. marinus* MED4, Clade HLI, increased with higher imposed PAR and longer photoperiods (Figure \@ref(fig:MED4PAR)), under 250 µM O~2~, across all spectral wavebands.
-No growth was observed under any imposed conditions under a 4 h photoperiod.The maximum growth rate (µ~max~) was
+Under 250 µM O~2~ the growth rates of *P. marinus* MED4, Clade HLI, increased with higher imposed PAR and longer photoperiods (Figure \@ref(fig:MED4PAR)), across all spectral wavebands.
+No growth was observed under any imposed conditions under a 4 h photoperiod.
+The maximum growth rate (µ~max~) was 0.68 d^-1^ achieved under 180 uE blue light and 16 h photoperiod.
-0.68
-d^-1^ achieved under 180 uE blue light and 16 h photoperiod.

-#### Intermediate oxygen environment {.unnumbered}

-Similar to the growth trends under 250 µM O~2~, MED4 maintained at 25 µM O~2~ showed the fastest growth rates when the photoperiod was 16 h for each spectral waveband, across PAR levels (Figure \@ref(fig:MED4PAR)).
+Similar to growth trends under 250 µM O~2~, MED4 maintained at 25 µM O~2~ showed fastest growth when the photoperiod was 16 h for each spectral waveband, across PAR levels (Figure \@ref(fig:MED4PAR)).
-The µ~max~ was 0.65
-d^-1^  achieved under 180 µmol photons
-m^-2^ s^-1^ blue light and 16 h photoperiod.
+The µ~max~ was 0.65 d^-1^  achieved under 180 µmol photons m^-2^ s^-1^ blue light and 16 h photoperiod.
 The 4 h photoperiod
 experiments under white LED light were not performed because no growth was achieved when grown under an 8 h photoperiod of white LED light.

-#### Low oxygen environment {.unnumbered}

-MED4 did not grow under when sparged to the lowest O~2~ of 2.5 µM (Figure \@ref(fig:MED4PAR)).
+MED4 did not grow under when sparged to the lowest [O~2~] of 2.5 µM (Figure \@ref(fig:MED4PAR)).
 2.5 µM O~2~ growth experiments were not conducted for 4 and 16 h photoperiods, as no reproducible growth occurred when MED4 was exposed to 8 and 12 h photoperiods.

 \newpage